-With the exception of a couple of very rare vintage models produced in the 1930s, Rolex does not equip their watches with clear casebacks, so beware of replica watches that have a clear window with a view of the movement on the back of the watch’s case.
+With the exception of a couple of very rare vintage models produced in the 1930s, Rolex does not equip their watches with clear case backs.
+Many counterfeit Rolex watches often feature clear case backs that allow for you to see inside of the watch and into the various parts that make it work.
+Consequently, beware of replica watches that have a clear window with a view of the movement on the back of the watch’s case.

 9. Caseback Engravings

-Except for just a few rare instances, like the vintage Rolex Sea Dweller, COMEX, Military watches and some older rare models, Rolex does not engrave (a majority of the time ) the exterior of their casebacks with words, logos, or pictures.
-If the watch you’re looking at features engravings on the back of the watch’s case, then chances are you have a fake Rolex or imitation replica watch.
-In addition, some authentic older lady Rolex Datejust models like the 6917, 69173 and 69174 have “Stainless Steel” and “Registered Design” on the back.
+Except for just a few rare instances, like the Rolex Sea Dweller, Milgauss, COMEX, Military watches, and some older rare models, Rolex does not engrave the exterior of their casebacks with words, logos, or pictures (a majority of the time).
+If the watch you’re looking at features engravings on the back of the watch’s case – and they are not the personal engravings from the previous owner, then chances are you have a fake Rolex or imitation replica watch.

 10. Micro-etched Crystal

 In 2002, Rolex began micro-etching a tiny crown logo at the 6 o’clock position on the crystal that protects the dial.
 If you’re looking at buying a Rolex made in 2002 onward, look for this marking for proof of authenticity.
 Since it’s so small, it is difficult to see with the naked eye without the help of a magnifying glass, and sometimes requires just the right lighting to properly view.